Are you looking for a delicious and healthy way to cook frozen vegetables? Can you steam frozen vegetables in a steamer?

 You should steam them for 5-7 minutes.
 However, this can vary depending on the type of vegetable and how large your pieces are.

-If you’d like to check if they’re cooked properly, take one piece out after 5 minutes and test it with a fork or knife.
-If it’s soft enough for your liking, the rest will be too.
+If you want to check if they’re cooked properly, take one piece out after 5 minutes and test it with a fork or knife.
+The rest will be, too, if it’s soft enough for your liking.

 Can You Steam Frozen Vegetables In The Microwave?